rosado-io/docs/strategies/web3.md

 3. Select the blockchain network from the "**Network**" for where your NFT collection is based on
 4. In the "**NFT Collections**" section, press "**Add Collection**", this will add an extra text field to the section
 5. Enter the contract address of the NFT collections in the "**Contract Address**" text field
+6. Select the token type of the contract address
+  1. In the case of an ERC-1155 being selected, you will be prompted with a token tracking dialog
+  2. Enter the desire token IDs and press "**Continue**"
+7. Press "**Add**" and you will see your collection is now in the pending collection list
-6. Press "Add" and :tada: your app is now monitoring the NFT collection!
+8. Press "**Save**" then "**Confirm**" and :tada: your app is now monitoring the NFT collection!

 {% hint style="info" %}
+Authgear sticks close to the ERC-721 and ERC-1155 standard implementation.
+If an error is shown that states that your NFT collection is not supported, it is possible that the collection has an alternative implementation of the ERC-721 or ERC-1155 standard
+{% endhint %}

+{% hint style="info" %}
-It will take a few minutes for Authgear to index the NFT tokens for your collections.
-You may see the synchronization progress from the "**Detail**" modal that can be opened from the collection list item.
-Once the "**Block Height**" of the collection reaches the current height of the blockchain, it is fully synchronized and indexed.
+Once the collection starts being monitored, it will take a few minutes for Authgear to synchronize the NFT tokens for your users.
 {% endhint %}